virtualrobotix/vrbrain_nuttx/NuttX/misc/buildroot/configs/README.txt

   Builds an EABI ARM toolchain for the Cortex-M3 using gcc 4.6.3.
   This configuration builds gcc, g++ and the NXFLAT toolchain.

-cortexm3-eabi-defconfig-4.8.2
-  Builds an EABI ARM toolchain for the Cortex-M3 using gcc 4.8.2.
-  This configuration builds gcc, g++ and the NXFLAT toolchain.

 cortexm3-defconfig-nxflat
   This configuration build an NXFLAT toolchain (only) for use with the Cortex-M3.

-cortexa8-eabi-defconfig-4.6.3
-  Builds an EABI ARM toolchain for the Cortex-A5/8 using gcc 4.6.3.
-  This configuration builds gcc, g++ and the NXFLAT toolchain.
-This configuration builds but has not been used.

-cortexa8-eabi-defconfig-4.8.2
-  Builds an EABI ARM toolchain for the Cortex-A5/8 using gcc 4.8.2.
-  This configuration builds gcc, g++ and the NXFLAT toolchain.
-This configuration builds but has not been used.

 bfin-defconfig-4.2.4
   Builds an Blackfin toolchain using gcc 4.2.4